EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 print('All models have run.
 Call the CVResults dataframe for results.')
 </pre>
 <pre>
+>>>...
 >>>All models have run.
 Call the CVResults dataframe for results.
 </pre>
 CVResults is the database where all the results are stored.
-This dataframe is created at the beginning of this part of the code; in case something goes wrong and you need to run the code again, the dataframe will be recreated so that all previously appended rows would become void.<br><br>
+It is wise to keep the dataframe creation step together with the rest of the code that is mentioned above; in case something goes wrong and you need to run the code again, the dataframe will be recreated so that all previously appended rows would become void.<br><br>
-The loop puts the train data into every model we've defined and runs it two fold; then calculates means of RMSE and MAE (root mean squared error and mean absolute error), measures the time to run all this, and apppends all this information into the CVResults dataframe.
-The printed line indicates that the code has stopped running successfully.
+The loop puts the train data into every model we've defined and runs it two fold; then calculates average of RMSE and MAE (root mean squared error and mean absolute error), measures the time to run all this, and apppends all this information into the CVResults dataframe.
+The printed line indicates that the code has finished running successfully.
 <pre>
 CVResults
 </pre>